 Reasons To Buy Nikon Cameras Over Sony Cameras

 You want cool-looking cameras.
-My opinion obviously.
-I do think the Sony FX3 looks awesome for a cine camera though.
-The A7, A9, A1 cameras look lame.
+My opinion.
+I do think the Sony FX3 looks awesome for a Cine camera though.
+The A7, A9, and A1 cameras look lame.
 The new body style is a lot nicer though.

 You want better controls and ergonomics.